Goodwin Liu: Career

-Liu initially worked as an appellate litigator at O'Melveny & Myers in Washington.
-He later clerked for Judge David S. Tatel of the U.S. Court of Appeals for the D.C.
-Circuit and then for Justice Ruth Bader Ginsburg of the U.S. Supreme Court, where among other things, he contributed a draft to her dissent in Bush v.
+Liu clerked for Justice Ruth Bader Ginsburg of the U.S. Supreme Court, where among other things, he contributed a draft to her dissent in Bush v.
 Gore.
-He also served as special assistant to the deputy secretary of the U.S. Department of Education and as senior program officer for higher education at the Corporation for National Service (AmeriCorps).
+He also was a senior program officer for higher education at the Corporation for National Service (AmeriCorps).
 He is also a former chair of the board of directors of the American Constitution Society.

 He was a professor at University of California, Berkeley.
 He was elected to the American Law Institute in May 2008 and was elected to the ALI Council in May 2013.
 He currently serves as the chair of the ALI's committee on the Young Scholars Medal.
 He serves on the boards of the National Women's Law Center and the Alliance for Excellent Education.